Table of Content

 What is Fever?

-Most of the time it’s the flu or the baby catch a cold or some kind of infection that causes the fever.
+Most of the time it’s the flu or the baby catching a cold or some kind of infection that causes the fever.

 6 Possible Causes of Fever